datacamp/rexplorables/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `rexplorables` is to provide a set of utility functions to author and use `Explorable` and `NonCoding` exercises.
+The goal of `rexplorables` is to provide a set of utility functions to author and use `Explorable with Multiple Choice` and `Explorable` exercises.

 ## Installation